 Tasmanian-born Rachael Treasure is a best-selling author, regenerative agriculturalist, and mother.
 A graduate of universities in Orange and Bathurst, Rachael uses story to empower women and change mindsets towards healthier food systems.

-As a young country woman in the 1990s, Rachael saw a profound disconnection emerging between the land and women in the growing culture of modern industrial agriculture.
-She set her sights on becoming a rural journalist and writing a bestseller that would showcase contemporary rural women, who were comfortable in, and caring of their farming landscape.
-Drawing on her experience working on a Queensland cattle station, Rachael published her first novel ‘Jillaroo’, in 2002.
+As a young country woman in the 1990s, Rachael saw a profound disconnection emerging between the land and women as industrial agricultural systems began to erode environmental and human health.
+Rachael set her sights on becoming a rural journalist and writing a bestseller so she could showcase contemporary rural women, who were knew they had to defend and uplift their farming landscapes and food systems.
+Drawing on her experiences working as a jillaroo and a ringer on a Queensland cattle station, Rachael published her first novel ‘Jillaroo’, in 2002.

-In the two decades since its release, Jillaroo has cemented itself as an iconic work of contemporary fiction, changing the face of Australian publishing and opening the floodgates to a plethora of novels in the ‘rural lit’ genre (chick lit).
+In the two decades since its release, Jillaroo has cemented itself as an iconic work of contemporary fiction, changing the face of Australian publishing by creating the rural women’s fiction genre and opening mindsets of readers to consider women as the necessary foundation for all healthy food systems.

 She has partnered with Mother Nature on several properties to help ecological repair using holistic grazing management, land hydrology principles and feminine wisdom.
 Rachael has helped bring Natural Sequence Farming to Tasmania, and hosts Tarwyn Park Training’s Stuart Andrews annually to teach landscape repair to the wider community.
 Her “Little Big Farm” has sold meat, eggs and other produce directly to conscious consumers via Open Food Networks – an online system offering an alternative to major supermarkets.